DSRCorporation/hiero-did-sdk-js/packages/verifier-internal/README.md

 # @hiero-did-sdk/verifier-internal

-This package provides the `Verifier` class, a core component of the Hashgraph DID SDK.
+This package provides the `Verifier` class, a core component of the Hiero DID SDK.
 It enables digital signature verification for Decentralized Identifiers (DIDs) using the ED25519 algorithm.
 The `Verifier` class adheres to the `Verifier` interface, providing a standardized way to handle cryptographic operations within the Hedera DID ecosystem.

 ## Features